ClarkGH/smackhem/DESIGN.md

 `e[11] = projection trick value`

-Wherever you are is a silly variable name we're rolling with to do some wonky stuff with right and left handed coordinates.
+Wherever we are is a silly variable name we're rolling with to do some wonky stuff with right and left handed coordinates.
 Standby there, brains too tired after learning 3D math.

 ###### 9.2.4 Direction Vector Formula